Computational Geosciences

 This page contains links to several Python resources for computational geosciences that I have developed with students and colleagues.
 These are available in my GitHub repository.
 I am grateful to the Faculty of Sciences and Technology (TEKNAT) at the University of Stavanger (UiS) for supporting the students' projects.

 Online computational geosciences resource: As part of an educational project funded by TEKNAT (UiS), we developed a Python-based online resource in Computational Geosciences.
 This resource is available here, and it consists of a book (pdf) and code (functions and notebooks).
 Feel free to use this material for teaching and research.
-The people who was involved in this project are the students Angela Hoch (Computational Engineering), Adham Amer (Offshore Engineering), Vania Mansoor (Petroleum Geosciences), and Linda Olsen (Petroleum Geosciences); postdoc David Oakley; and faculty Nestor Cardozo (Structural Geology), Lisa Watson (GIS), Wiktor Weibull (Geophysics), and Knut Giljarhus (Fluid mechanics).
+The people who were involved in this project are the students Angela Hoch (Computational Engineering), Adham Amer (Offshore Engineering), Vania Mansoor (Petroleum Geosciences), and Linda Olsen (Petroleum Geosciences); postdoc David Oakley; and faculty Nestor Cardozo (Structural Geology), Lisa Watson (GIS), Wiktor Weibull (Geophysics), and Knut Giljarhus (Fluid mechanics).

 Feedback: